telerik/maui-docs/controls/datepicker/datepicker-default-dates.md

                             SpinnerFormat="yyy-MMM"/>
 ```

-and add the following namespace:
+Add the following namespace:

 ```XAML
 xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Controls.Compatibility"
 ```

-## Default Highlighted Date
+## Setting the Highlighted Date

-RadDatePicker `DefaultHighlightedDate` of type *DateTime* defines the System.DateTime which will be used to pre-scroll each spinner when `Date` property is set to null.
+The `DefaultHighlightedDate` property of type `DateTime` defines the `System.DateTime`, which will be used to pre-scroll each spinner when the `Date` property is set to `null`.

-### Example

 ```XAML
 <telerikInput:RadDateTimePicker Date="{x:Null}"